brodeeC/The-Iliad/README.md

 ## This repository contains pages separating the Iliad by 25 lines.
 All pages are HTML files.
 Contains a Julia backend that utilizes the Genie package to create a local web page on your machine that will display the Iliad as well as scholia for a given line.

 ### Julia tutorial
+On Mac: Enter the command `curl -fsSL https://install.julialang.org | sh` in the command line On Windows: Enter the command `winget install julia -s msstore` in the command line This should install Julia and the Julia App onto your computer.
+You should now be able to open Julia by typing `julia` in the command line, or by clicking the Julia App icon.

 ### Tutorial on running Julia from command line
 1. Open command line (terminal)